-Mr. Yacob was elected Chief Executive Officer of EOG and appointed as a Director, effective October 2021.
-Mr. Yacob previously served as President from January 2021 through September 2021; Executive Vice President, Exploration and Production from December 2017 to January 2021; Vice President and General Manager in Midland from May 2014 to December 2017; and Division Exploration Manager in Midland and in Fort Worth from March 2012 to May 2014.
+Mr. Yacob was appointed Chairman of the Board, effective October 2022.
+Mr. Yacob was previously named EOG's Chief Executive Officer and appointed as a Director of EOG, effective October 2021.
+Mr. Yacob previously served as President from January 2021 through September 2021; Executive Vice President, Exploration and Production from December 2017 to January 2021; and Vice President and General Manager in Midland from May 2014 to December 2017; and Division Exploration Manager in Midland and in Fort Worth from March 2012 to May 2014.
 Prior to that, Mr. Yacob served in various geoscience and leadership positions.
 He joined EOG in August 2005.